jonohill/docker-plex-tellytv/readme.md

 # plex-tellytv

-⚠️ **As of 2020-01-08, builds are broken due to bugs in Plex's new deb package.
-This [issue is tracked at Plex's forums](https://forums.plex.tv/t/plex-media-server-linux-installation-packaging-update-issues/529917/106).
-Once Plex's issues are resolved, builds here should be fixed automatically.**

 The [official Plex image](https://hub.docker.com/r/plexinc/pms-docker), plus [tellytv](https://github.com/tellytv/telly) and FFmpeg. tellytv makes it easy to use IPTV with Plex DVR.